C-D-Lewis/docker-minecraft/README.md

 ## Docker build and run

+> Once running, all files changed in the container except the mounted `/world`
+> directory will be lost when the container exits.
+Use
+> `docker exec -t -i $CONTAINER_ID /bin/bash` to explore and copy files out.

 Choose a set of configuration files from `./config` to use when building and running the server image.
 For example: